Mamma Mia! Here We Go Again Review Roundup: A Catapulting Role for Lily James

 As she reunites with her fathers, Sophie asks them how they met her mother.
 Through a series of flashbacks, Sophie learns more about her mother's past and each of the love stories that drove the first film.

-So what did critics think of the movie?
+So what did critics think of the film?
 Here's a roundup of a few reviews:

 "The Mamma Mia movies—yes, there are two now, and don't you forget it—might be the epitome of blue-sky cinema," Vulture's Emily Yoshida writes.
 "The first one was based on the hit musical (which was itself based on a rosé fever dream of an ABBA Greatest Hits collection,) but transposing its simultaneously libertine and trippily conservative story line to film form, it didn't merely feel like a West End import.
 The postcard-perfect Greek isles location and plethora of respected actors sporting their holiday tans hailed from very specific kind of light viewing bubble.
 Here We Go Again replicates that exact same feeling ten years and one or several economic collapses later, a feeling only revved up by the almost complete absence of Meryl Streep and the addition of Cher."